 Factors on which Snowboard waxing depends

-Well, the frequency of snowboard waxing depends upon some of the factors that determine how often you should wax your snowboard.
+Well, the frequency of board waxing depends upon some of the factors that determine how often you should wax a snowboard.
 These factors are as follows:

 i.
 What type of base does your snowboard has

-This is the first and most important factor that directly influences the frequency of snowboard waxing.
+This is the first and most important factor that directly influences the frequency of board waxing.
 As of now, there are two types of snowboard bases used in the market – Sintered and Extruded bases.
-So, what is the mean difference between these two snowboard bases?
+So, what is the mean difference between these two snowboard base?

-Well, sintered bases are made of up more porous material.
-And so, they require more waxing as compared to the extruded bases.
-Since sintered bases absorb more wax as compared to extruded ones, they slide faster than that of extruded bases.
+Well, sintered base are made of up more porous material.
+And so, they require more waxing as compared to the extruded base.
+Since sintered bases absorb more factory wax as compared to extruded ones, they slide faster than that of extruded bases.
 But on the other hand, if you left sintered bases without waxing, it will ride much slower than that of an unwaxed extruded base snowboard.